 In this case, spots grouped on the left-side represent signals received on the long-path bearing 246 degrees from Germany to Brisbane.
 Spots grouped on the right-side represent signals received along the short-path bearing 64 degrees from Germany to Brisbane.
 Signal strengths correlate with the sun’s solar activity.
 The strongest signals generally occur during dawn and dusk along the grey line.

-The sample chart shows that during seven days ended 2021-Jan-19, the 40m band opened for 1.5 hours on the long-path and six hours on the short-path.
+The example chart shows that during seven days ended 2021-Jan-19, the 40m band opened for 1.5 hours on the long-path and six hours on the short-path.

 The chart demonstrates that signal to noise ratios vary by about 17dB on the short-path and about 20 dB on the long-path.

-The charts are useful for a variety of applications – including: contest planning and station comparisons.
+The HF band openings charts are useful for a variety of applications – including: propagation trend analysis station comparisons and contest strategy planning.

 A plan is essential for competitive performance.
 Knowing the best band opening times helps to prepare for opportunities when they arise.
 The alternative is to miss narrow windows to valuable openings.
 The charts show the best times to work any continent on any HF band.